rkoshak/sensorReporter/local/README.md

 If none of the three optional parameters are supplied, the recieved messages will get forwarded unchanged.

-## Actuator / sensor relatet parameters
+## Actuator / sensor relevant parameters

 To use an actuator or a sensor (a device) with a connection it has to define this in the device 'Connections:' parameter with a dictionary of connection names and connection related parameters (see Dictionary of connectors layout).
 The local connection uses following parameters: